Can Dogs Eat Zinc?

 Animal products, like shellfish and meat, are rich in zinc in a certain form that your dog’s body efficiently absorbs.

-Remember that plant-based zinc like whole grains and legumes is less efficiently absorbed due to other compounds that interfere with absorption.
+Remember that plant-based zinc, like whole grains and legumes, is less efficiently absorbed due to other compounds interfering with absorption.

-While numerous foods are inherently high in zinc, specific foods — like breakfast cereals & snack bars — are reinforced with zinc.
+While numerous foods are inherently high in zinc, specific foods — like breakfast cereals and snack bars — are reinforced with zinc.

 Health Benefits Of Zinc For Dogs

-The consumption of zinc provides ample benefits to the canine, which is the significant reason why this should be included in the diet of the canine.
+Zinc consumption provides ample benefits to the canine, so this should be included in the canine diet.
 Below mentioned are the benefits,

 • The consumption of zinc oxide promotes better health of the skin and coat of the canine.